edjw/edjw-old-blog/posts/2019-11-05-false-messages-in-political-tweets.md

 The BBC journalist Daniel Sandford pointed this out.  ^[<https://twitter.com/BBCDanielS/status/1191732381306277890>]

-This is a political party purposefully
+A political party is putting out